psu246/Student-site/README.md

 hello there.
-Juts getting stareted to build my portfolio
+Just getting stareted to build my portfolio
 Come back in some time to see awesome things.